 - Growth Personal Learning Goal: A personal learning goal for the coordinator that addresses an area of growth or improvement informed by self-reflection using the Essential Practices of Coordinators, previous evaluation results (if available), and other available data. - Collaborative Learning Goal: A team of coordinators or the coordinator and other school leaders (cross district, cross school level, feeder group, PLC team, etc.) collaborate to identify a learning goal that focuses on a common area for growth.
 The team works together on learning and applying their learning to leadership practice and district and/or school results.
 The collaborative learning goal and rationale would be the same for all coordinators in the team; however, each coordinator is responsible for identifying and completing appropriate professional learning activities, collecting evidence, reflecting on learning, and using new skills and knowledge.

-The goal should be written as a SMART goal (specific, measurable, achievable, relevant, and time-bound).
+Goals should be written as SMART goals (specific, measurable, achievable, relevant, and time-bound).
+Table 4 explains the components of a SMART goal.